1. Home

 Cape Verde stunned many Africans by qualifying for their inaugural FIFA World Cup, yet they could soon surprise a global audience.

-The former Portuguese colony is not a pushover, having picked up respective draws against Egypt and Iran last November than both ended in a penalty shootout defeat.
+The former Portuguese colony is not a pushover, having picked up respective draws against Egypt and Iran last November, which both ended in a penalty shootout defeat.

 This group could be full of thrills ‘n’ spills as the four sides battle it out, with punters advised to strongly consider Over/Under betting markets.